David Copperfield (1993 film): Plot

-The film starts with a female cat named Betsey Trotwood impatiently making her way through the Christmas festive streets of Blunderstone to see her niece, Clara.
-As she passes, the film's main villains, a leonine named Edward Murdstone and a fat rodent named Grimby are seeking new "workers" — i.e. abducting orphans and urchins off the streets.

-At the Copperfield estate, David is brought into the world and named after his late father.
-Betsey arrives with the belief that her niece gave birth to a daughter.
-When she finds out that her great-niece is actually a great-nephew, Betsey is furious and leaves in a huff.
+As female cat Betsey Trotwood makes her way through the Christmas festive streets of Blunderstone to see her niece, Clara, leonine Edward Murdstone and fat rodent Grimby are seeking new "workers" by abducting orphans and urchins off the streets.
+At the Copperfield estate, David is born and named after his late father.
+Betsey is furious when she finds out that her great-niece is actually a great-nephew.

-Years later, Clara marries Murdstone who repeatedly reassures her that it's for the best; David, however, does not approve of the marriage and despises Murdstone.
-When she is brought down by illness, Murdstone arranges for David to move with him to London where he'll work in his factory.
-David protests but is forced to go along, although he has a chance encounter with love interest Agnes Wickfield when her father the Duke comes by Murdstone's factory.
-Once Agnes and the Duke are gone, Murdstone cruelly throws David into the factory where he is beaten and tossed about by Murdstone's security force.
+Years later, Clara marries Murdstone; David does not approve of the marriage and despises Murdstone.
+When she is brought down by illness, Murdstone arranges for David to move with him to London to work in his factory, where he encounters Agnes Wickfield and her father the Duke.
+Once Agnes and the Duke are gone, Murdstone throws David into the factory where he is beaten and tossed about by Murdstone's security force.

-David is given shelter in the Micawber's house, and is befriended by a dog named Mealy (who was abducted the night David was born).
-Although the Micawber's act cruel toward David and the others in front of Murdstone and his men, in truth they are actually heartwarming toward the youth.
-Murdstone reveals to Grimby that he's been taking Clara's letters to David, making him unaware of his mother's condition.
-David hopes to escape from the factory though Mealy tells him of the various obstacles like the "Cheese Monster," a beastly vulture that circles the premises to catch runaways.
-With this in mind, David turns his focus to Robinson Crusoe–inspired methods of bettering the workplace.
+David is given shelter in the Micawber's house, and befriends a dog named Mealy, a worker abducted the night David was born.
+The Micawbers only act cruel toward David and the others in front of Murdstone and his men.
+Murdstone reveals to Grimby that he has kept David unaware of his mother's condition.
+David hopes to escape from the factory though Mealy tells him of various obstacles like the "Cheese Monster", a vulture that circles the premises to catch runaways.
+With this in mind, David turns to Robinson Crusoe–inspired methods of bettering the workplace.
 Murdstone discovers this and punishes David and Mealy by isolating them in the factory's tower.
-Later, he blackmails the Micawber's by making sure David is not treated with care or else their children would work in the factory.
+Later, he blackmails the Micawbers by making sure David is not treated with care or else their children would work in the factory.

-Meanwhile, Agnes (disguised in a beggar's cloak) makes her way towards Murdstone's factory and sees just how hellish life is down there.
-While working the night shift, David gets a glimpse of the "Moldies" in a drainage grate.
-"Moldies" were one of Murdstone's experiments gone wrong that spread and trapped the workers in a mold-like slime - and anyone who touches the mold would suffer the same fate.
-Agnes and David reunite, but Murdstone appears and forcefully ushers Agnes out.
-To make matters worse, the Duke is more concerned with how this might damage his reputation rather than listening to his daughter.
+Agnes, disguised in a beggar's cloak, sees the working conditions in Murdstone's factory.
+While working the night shift, David glimpses the "Moldies" in a drainage grate, one of Murdstone's experiments that trapped workers in a mold-like slime.
+Agnes and David reunite, but Murdstone ushers Agnes out.
+The Duke is more concerned with how this might damage his reputation rather than listening to his daughter.